EE403-CapStone/EE403w-software/axioms_readme.md

 ## Quickstart

-To import the math engine axioms_2 into a python enviorment
+To import the math engine axioms_2 into a python environment

 ```python
 from axioms_2 import expr
 ```

 `expr` is an object class with instance variables `root` and `dir`.
-The value of `root` is the base node of an expression tree. `dir` is a dictionary, key value pairs are the variables and list of paths to each variable.
+The value of `root` is the base node of an expression tree. `dir` is a dictionary, with keys as variables and values as a list of paths to each variable.

 expr.__init__() automates defining the nodes and edges of the binary tree.
-This process replicates PEMDAS order of operation.
+This process replicates the PEMDAS order of operation.
 Below is a figure demonstrating how __init__() decomposes a text expression into a binary tree.

 ![](expression2graph.png)

 The +quadratic formula is broken up into nodes and edges where nodes are operations that operate on left and right values.
-Left and right values are sub expressions.
-Eventually sub expressions are values that have no left or right nodes.
+Left and right values are sub-expressions.
+Eventually, sub-expressions are values that have no left or right nodes.

 ### Instantiating an expression object
 ```python